To add content, ask questions.

 - Niño vs. Chico vs. Muchacho: child, kid

-Niño, chico, and muchacho are Spanish words for “child” or “kid,” with differences in formality, age range, and regional usage.
+Niño, chico, and muchacho are Spanish words for child or kid.
+Learn their meanings, when to use each, and regional differences.

 - Relámpago vs. Rayo vs. Centella: lightning